Am I Eligible?

 • A Solicitor who has had rights of audience before either the Court of Session or the High Court of Justiciary continuously for a period of not less than five years

-• A Writer to the Signet of ten years standing who has passed the examination in civil law two years before taking up your seat on the Bench.
+• A Writer to the Signet of ten years standing who has passed the examination in civil law two years before taking up their seat on the Bench.

 * Please note that there is no requirement in relation to the eligibility of Advocates, that they be an Advocate immediately prior to their application or that the minimum five years standing.

-- Immediately before the appointment, held any other judicial office specified in Section 14
+- Hold any other judicial office specified in Section 14, or

-- Legally qualified (either as an Advocate or a Solicitor) throughout the period of 10 years immediately preceding the appointment
+- Be legally qualified (either as an Advocate or a Solicitor) for a period of 10 years.

 A part-time sheriff (fee-paid), or a part-time summary sheriff (fee-paid), who is a solicitor in practice must not carry out any function as a part-time sheriff or, as the case may be, a part-time summary sheriff in a sheriff court district in which his or her place of business as such solicitor is situated.